Encoding

 The command lets you choose the encoder:

-The commands accept the same options as the builders (more here).
+The commands accept the same options as the builder (more here).

 Last updated